ostis-ai/ts-sc-client/README.md

     const userAddr = client.getUser();
 ```

 By default client is browser based, so it uses `window.WebSocket` class.
-When using with node js one may pass custom websocket instanse
+When using with node js one may pass custom websocket instance

 ```ts
     import { WebSocket } from "ws";